Ngandjia/Lungs_Classification/README.md

 The classes are therefore imbalanced.
 Consequently, accuracy should not be considered sufficient for evaluating a medical-imaging model.

-## Why this project is relevant for a mathematical / ML profile

-The project demonstrates an ability to move between mathematical abstraction and implementation:
+The project demonstrates an ability to move between mathematical abstraction and implementation :

 - **Linear algebra:** convolutional operators and channel transformations;
 - **Multivariable calculus:** gradients and backpropagation;